GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### UI effects

 The user will be redirected to a screen informing them that they are rate-limited and give them the option of verifying by mail instead.

 If Verify by Mail is available to them, they will be able to re-start identity verification and will see this screen when they reach the Phone step.

 If Verify by Mail is unavailable or they are also rate-limited for sending letters, they will see this screen when starting Identity Verification.

 ![Proof Address Rate Limited]({{site.baseurl}}/images/idv-proof-address-rate-limited.png)

-## One time password entry rate limiter
+## One time code entry rate limiter
 ### Description
 During the phone confirmation step, the user must enter a one-time code sent to their phone.
 This is the rate limiter for requesting